-- b.
-For middle schools and schools with middle school divisions, schools may choose any measure that is consistent with the middle school college and career readiness measures used or captured by the DOE such as chronic absenteeism6 or average daily attendance7, ACT Aspire exam, eighth graders taking and passing Algebra 1, or the PSAT. - c.
+- a.
+For high schools and schools with a high school division, the readiness measures must include the four-year graduation rate.
+In addition, schools may also add the five-year graduation and/or college-going rates. - b.
+For middle schools and schools with middle school divisions, schools may choose any measure that is consistent with the middle school college and career readiness measures used or captured by the DOE such as chronic absenteeism or average daily attendance, ACT Aspire exam, eighth graders taking and passing Algebra 1, or the PSAT. - c.
 For elementary divisions, schools will set a target for attendance and may choose between chronic absenteeism, or average daily attendance rates as defined above.